How to Implement Dynamic React Feature Flags (2025 Update)

 export { permitState };

-to verify if the logged-in user has access to list documents in a specific category.
+to verify if the logged-in user has access to the list of documents in a specific category.
 This permission check determines whether to show the documents or display an access denied message.

 // pages/categories/[categoryId].tsx